datascience-2025-group4/group04-team03/README.md

 Repository Structure
 -----------------------------
 First of all: We decided to include all files and data necessary to run the codespaces leading to our results in the repository.
-This way no external data needs to be downloaded in order to run the code.
+This way no external data apart form the nesessary packages needs to be downloaded in order to run the code.

 Our repository consists of 5 folders: